 Travel and Registration grants – $10K – Year Round

-Full timelines and more details on the grant breakdowns will be available soon.
+For full timelines and more details on the grant breakdowns, click here.

 Genetic and molecular characterization

 Despite revolutionary advances in genetic research and genomic techniques, there is still a substantial amount of EDS patients in whom current molecular testing fails to reveal the underlying genetic cause, leaving them without a definite diagnosis.
 This leads to a lack of recognition of their disorder, lack of accurate counseling possibilities, insufficient or inappropriate management strategies, and consequential distress and reduced quality of life.

 Defining and diagnosing hEDS remains a challenge.
 Despite multiple attempts, no definitive molecular explanation has been found for people with this diagnosis.
 Several factors could contribute to this apparent failure, including lack of clarity for inclusion criteria for the diagnosis and locus heterogeneity (pathogenic variants in more than one gene are responsible for the phenotype).
 Furthermore, several factors play into the phenotypic presentation such as gender, age, training, pain threshold, and multiple genetic and non‐genetic factors.
 Large-scale international database registries of phenotypic traits, combined with large-scale genetic screening projects are necessary to uncover phenotypic patterns, that can help the design and interpretation of genetic data in the pursuit of the genetic etiology(ies) of hEDS.

 In addition, some individuals present with EDS-phenotypes that do not fall within one of the currently recognized types of EDS, clinically nor genetically, implying that the genetic heterogeneity of EDS, other than hEDS, has also not been completely resolved.